MicrosoftDocs/azure-docs/articles/backup/backup-azure-arm-vms-prepare.md

     After choosing the storage option for your vault, you are ready to associate the VM with the vault.
 To begin the association, you should discover and register the Azure virtual machines.

 ## Select a backup goal, set policy and define items to protect
 Before registering a VM with a vault, run the discovery process to ensure that any new virtual machines that have been added to the subscription are identified.
 The process queries Azure for the list of virtual machines in the subscription, along with additional information like the cloud service name and the region.
-In the Azure portal, scenario refers to what you are going to put into the recovery services vault.
+In the Azure portal, scenario refers to what you are going to put into the Recovery Services vault.
 Policy is the schedule for how often and when recovery points are taken.
 Policy also includes the retention range for the recovery points.

 1. If you already have a Recovery Services vault open, proceed to step 2.
 If you do not have a Recovery Services vault open, then open the [Azure portal](https://portal.azure.com/) and on the Hub menu, click **More services**.